Skip to main content

 Are there opportunities to meet students outside of ISP?
 Will I be able to take non-ISP classes?

 It is possible to complete the ISP requirements and graduate in three years.
 Pre-medical students attempting to do this will have to consider some timing issues.
 Most students take the MCAT during the spring of their junior year.
 Students graduating in three years typically have to take the MCAT in the spring of their sophomore year.
 At this time, ISP students have taken only one quarter of Biology.
-This means that the student needs to do independent MCAT preparation or else defer second year physics to third year in order to fit more biology in the schedule.
-Students can also defer the MCAT until the summer after the second year, but this may place them at a competitive disadvantage when applying to medical schools.
+This means that the student needs to do independent MCAT preparation or else defer second year physics to their third year in order to fit more biology in the schedule.
+Students can also choose to defer the MCAT until the summer after the second year.
 Timing is not an issue for students taking four years to complete their degree.

-McCormick students are now able to double major in ISP and engineering.
-Students pursuing this option will need to fulfill all of the requirements of the McCormick School and their engineering major and also the requirements of the ISP major.
+Engineering: McCormick students can double major in ISP and their chosen field of engineering.
+Students pursuing this option will need to fulfill both McCormick and major specific requirements as well as the requirements of the ISP major.

 It is often difficult for a student in high school to decide whether he or she should pursue a degree in engineering or one in science.
 This cannot be answered fully, but in general, those with greater interests in fundamental mechanisms or theory should consider science, and those with interests in applications and design may be best served in engineering.
 There is, however, a large grey area in the middle, and students should realize that a great deal of highly practical work (e.g., chemistry, geology, molecular biology) is done by people with advanced training in the sciences.
 At Northwestern, engineering and science are in separate schools and a student may apply to only one.
 Students can complete the ISP major by applying to either school, but students in the McCormick School will also need to complete an engineering major.
 Transfers between schools are relatively easy in the first year, but it is very rare to transfer into ISP after you have started in either school outside of the ISP program.
 If you have broad interest in the sciences you should apply to ISP at the same time as you first apply to Northwestern.